 With the long weekend approaching (August 1 to 3), B.C. provincial health officer Dr. Bonnie Henry and Health Minister Adrian Dix asked for everyone’s help in reminding others to practise health measures.

 “We probably all know somebody who has bent the rules to make it work for them, and that’s not a surprise,” Dr. Henry said.
-“I think until it home, we think we are immune to many of the effects of things like this virus.”
+“I think until it hits home, we think we are immune to many of the effects of things like this virus.”

 She asked people to help those individuals to get back on track by socializing but doing so safely while Dix encouraged everyone to do their part to help bend the curve.

 Dr. Henry stated that there are 29 new cases, bringing the cumulative provincial total to 3,591 cases.

 So far, there have been 1,076 in Vancouver Coastal Health; 1,865 in Fraser Health; 143 in Island Health; 360 in Interior Health; 86 in Northern Health; and 61 among people who live outside Canada.

 Currently, there are 242 active cases, with five people in hospital (two patients are in intensive care unit).
 Dix pointed out that this is the lowest number of hospitalized cases since mid-March and that it is a “significant improvement”.

 More good news is that there aren’t any new healthcare outbreaks (one remains in a longterm care facility and one in an acute care unit).
 The cumulative total number of cases remains at 664 people among staff and residents.